a-oxide/DeepLoL/README.md

 # DeepLoL
+This program is not for personal or commercial use.
+This is a WIP and should *not* be used as-is.
+This program is purely a personal project to learn Python, Deep Learning, and Boost.

 Credits:
-Winstealer Made by bckd00r
+Winstealer Made by bckd00r.
-Xepher Fork Made by TopZoozle
+Xepher Fork Made by TopZoozle.

-All credits go to the original [author](https://github.com/CNLouisLiu/LViewLoL)
+Original LViewPlus made by CNLouisLiu.
+LViewPlus64 made by ImbaMDT.

 ### Building